 Managers should communicate the finance department’s mission and goals regularly, and set up time each week for new employees to give and receive feedback.
 Get managers on board with forging professional, yet mentoring relationships with Gen Z employees.
 Annual performance reviews won’t cut it with a group that thrives on ongoing feedback.
 A report published in MB Financial notes that Gen Zers already in the workforce expect regular feedback (e.g. daily or weekly, not annually).

-These regular check-ins also allows managers to keep close track of employee satisfaction and engagement.
-This is important since Gen Z considers job hopping the norm.
+These regular check-ins also allow managers to keep close track of employee satisfaction and engagement.

 Regular check-ins serve another important purpose: They allow managers to keep close track of employee satisfaction and engagement, which is critical because Gen Z considers job hopping to be the new norm, according to a recent Adecco report.